-Cherry angiomas are common skin growths that can grow on most areas of your body.
+Cherry angiomas are common skin growths that can develop on most areas of your body.
 They are also known as senile angiomas or Campbell de Morgan spots.

-A cherry angioma is bright red, circular or oval shape, and small — ranging in size from a pinpoint to one-fourth of an inch in diameter.
+A cherry angioma is often bright red, circular or oval in shape, and small — ranging in size from a pinpoint to one-fourth of an inch in diameter.
 Some cherry angiomas appear smooth and even with your skin, while others appear slightly raised.
 They most often grow on the torso, arms, and shoulders.

 Bleeding can occur if the angioma is scratched, rubbed, or cut open.